aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 The following steps are divided into two sections:

-* Create an initial cluster (used as a management or standalone cluster)
+* Create an initial cluster (used as a management or self-managed cluster)
 * Create zero or more workload clusters from the management cluster

 ### Create an initial cluster

-Follow these steps to create an EKS Anywhere cluster that can be used either as a management cluster or as a standalone cluster for running workloads.
+Follow these steps to create an EKS Anywhere cluster that can be used either as a management cluster or as a self-managed cluster (for running workloads itself).

 <!-- this content needs to be indented so the numbers are automatically incremented -->
 1. Generate an initial cluster config (named `mgmt` for this example):